natcap/invest.users-guide/source/fisheries.rst

   **Migration Matrix CSV Files**.
 For each age/stage where migration occurs, there should be a single CSV within the migration directory.
 The name of the CSV can be anything, but **MUST** end with an underscore followed by the name of the age or stage.
 This **MUST** correspond to an age or stage within the Population Parameters CSV File.
 For migration from the 'adult' class for example, a migration file might be named ‘migration_adult.csv’.
 The CSV should contain nothing besides subregion names and migration values.
 The first row and first column should be the names of the subregions in the Population Parameters CSV File, listed in the same order.
 The columns represent the sources — the subregions **FROM** which the migration occurs; each column should therefore sum to 1.
 The rows represent the sinks — the subregions **TO** which the migration occurs.
 The cells within the matrix should be a DECIMAL REPRESENTATION of percentage of the source's population which will migrate to the sink.

     *Naming Convetions:* Any alphanumeric string of characters.
 Best to avoid whitespace characters.
-Must end with the life-class name such as '_className.csv'
+Must end with the age/stage name, such as '_ageName.csv'

     *Filetype:* Comma Separated Values (CSV)